552020/minishell/docs/T0_DO.md

 # TO DOs

-- Fix heredoc: the delimiter string is not saved correctly
+- heredoc: heredocs are passed to the stdin are not strings passed as argument to a command, multiple heredocs with different delimiters are possible
 - ttyname and ttyslot.
 They seem to be unnecessary for the project, check if someone else is using them.

 - `echo"Hello"` - see examples and edge cases.